Here’s a list of recent books that I’ve enjoyed reading:

 Carve the Mark (by Veronica Roth) is by the author of the Divergent series.
 So it’s one of those Young Adult “coming of age” novels, but a nice sci-fi read with an interesting twist in that the main character (female) has the gift/curse of both experiencing tremendous pain and causing it in anyone she touches.
 It took me a while to actually listen to this one after I downloaded it (because the storyline sounds weird), but is actually very well done and an enjoyable listen.

-Sand: Omnibus Edition (by Hugh Howey) is a post-apocalyptic novel set in the future when all the cities of the United States have been covered in sand and people dive in the sand to recover resources to live.
+Sand: Omnibus Edition (by Hugh Howey) is a another post-apocalyptic novel set in the future.
+This time, all the cities of the United States have been covered in sand and people dive in the sand to recover resources to live.
 Enjoyable as a read or a listen (I’ve done both).

 Saga of Seven Suns (by Kevin J. Anderson) is a classic space opera / sci-fi saga in seven books.
 I’ve actually read it twice (once audio and once text).